This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

-Previously he has been the Chairperson of the Board of a public entity the South African Institute for Drug-Free Sport (2002-2012), Chairperson of the Medical Commission of the South African Sports Confederation and Olympic Committee (SASCOC) & Chief Medical Officer for Team South Africa to the Olympic, Paralympic and Commonwealth Games.
-He was a member of the 12-person Ministerial Task Team established to evaluate and recommend a High Performance Programme for South African sport.
-He also served as a member of the Provincial Medical Advisory Panel to the Workers Compensation Commissioner and as expert witness in a number of human rights cases relating to worker rights.
+Previously he was chairperson of both the South African Institute for Drug-Free Sport and the Medical Commission of the South African Sports Confederation and Olympic Committee (SASCOC), as well as chief medical officer for Team South Africa to the Olympic, Paralympic and Commonwealth Games.
+He was a member of ministerial task team established to evaluate and recommend a high performance programme for South African sport.

 Ms Tshidi (Grace) Mokgabudi

-Tshidi has 32 years of accounting, auditing and advisory experience within the public and private sectors.
-She is a former member of the Audit Commission during President Mandela’s administration and a former member of the South African Institute of Chartered Accountants (SAICA) Ethics committee.
-She served on the University of the Witwatersrand Council and lectured at Vista University (now University of Johannesburg) on Financial Accounting.
+Tshidi Mokgabudi is a chartered accountant with 32 years of accounting, auditing and advisory experience within the public and private sectors.
+She was a member of the Audit Commission during President Mandela’s administration and a member of the South African Institute of Chartered Accountants’ (SAICA) ethics committee.
+She served on the University of the Witwatersrand’s Council and lectured at Vista University (now University of Johannesburg).

-Tshidi is the founder of the Global Women Corporate Directors (WCD) South Africa Chapter, is a member of the Institute of Directors (IOD and a member of the Association of Black Accountants of SA (ABASA) and served on the founding board of directors of ABASA.
+She is the founder of the Global Women Corporate Directors (WCD) South Africa Chapter, a member of the Institute of Directors (IOD), a member of the Association of Black Accountants of South Africa (ABASA) and served on the founding board of directors of ABASA.

 Transnet: non-executive director and chairperson of the Audit Committee

-Global Women Corporate Directors: Chairperson of SA chapter
+Global Women Corporate Directors: chairperson of South African chapter